Dyadic Analysis

 What this tutorial does not cover:

 Related topics are covered in the Unit of Analysis page.
-As is always the case, any suggestions for changes would be appreciated.

 The work done on this page has been done in collaboration with many people.
-Particularly important are Deborah Kashy and William Cook (with whom I wrote a book called Dyadic Data published by Guilford Press), and many others have been helpful in developing my thinking.
+Particularly important are Deborah Kashy and William Cook (with whom I wrote a book called Dyadic Data Analysis published by Guilford Press), and many others have been helpful in developing my thinking.
 I especially want to acknowledge the late Larry Kurdek (who has provided specific feedback about the page), Larry La Voie, Eliot Smith, Mike Berbaum, Harry Reis, Dale Griffin, Rich Gonzalez, and Charles Judd.
 There are almost certainly others whom I forgot.

 List of Topics